duhanboblanli/iOS-Segmentation-AI/README.md

 ![Badge](https://img.shields.io/badge/Model-SAM-yellow)

 Welcome to the 'Segment AI: Cut-Out Objects' application, developed for Visover Software Technologies.
-This repository serves as a demonstration and therefore its files are kept confidential.
+This repository serves as a demonstration and therefore its important files are kept confidential.

 ## About the Application